Donate

 Everyone needs nature, now more than ever.
 Donate today and you could help people and nature to thrive at the places we care for.

-A five-year project to restore and improve Brownsea’s habitat began in September 2021.
-The Countryside Stewardship is one of the largest conservation projects in the island’s history, aiming to create better conditions for nature to thrive and provide a more sustainable future for the species dependent on Brownsea's varied habitat.
+The Countryside Stewardship project is one of the largest in the island’s history, aiming to create better conditions for nature to thrive and provide a more sustainable future for the species dependent on Brownsea's varied habitat.
 Here you can find out more about the work being undertaken.

-Brownsea's Countryside Stewardship project is a five-year conservation initiative that's funded by Natural England, through the Rural Payments Agency under the government’s Countryside Stewardship (CS) scheme.
-It's a scheme that provides financial incentives for farmers, woodland owners, foresters and land managers to look after and improve the environment.
+Brownsea's Countryside Stewardship project is a five-year conservation initiative that's funded by Natural England.
+The scheme provides financial incentives for farmers, woodland owners, foresters and land managers to look after and improve the environment.

 Through this project, we aim to improve, expand and link up existing wildlife-rich areas of Brownsea, with a focus on improving the condition of heathland and woodland, and driving nature recovery for the species that live here.